 Today at PPC hubbub, we have seen Google test a new extension on their Product Listing Ads (Google Shopping) on Mobile.
 We have previously highlighted the fact that Google will increase the amount of testing this year via Product Listing Ads (see Google Shopping 2016 Roadmap), and this is the latest feature we have seen on Mobile.

-What’s this new Google Shopping extension?
+What’s is the new Google Shopping Compare Prices Extension?

 We found these ad formats on most search queries today, but they only appear when you interact with the Product Listing Ad carousel in the Google SERP.